 - Friends of Parkside – Zachary Rowe, Executive Director

-- Henry Ford Health System - Kimberlydawn Wisdom, Senior Vice President of Community Health Equity and Chief Wellness and Diversity Officer
+- Henry Ford Health - Kimberlydawn Wisdom, Senior Vice President of Community Health Equity and Chief Wellness and Diversity Officer

 - Institute for Population Health - Gwendolyn Daniels, CEO